 Clean the Battery Terminals

 Check the terminals of the battery and clean them.
 Remember that you should not touch the terminals if they are covered with a whitish powder.
 This is dried sulfuric acid and it can burn your skin if you touch it with your bare hands.
 Use a manual sandpaper pad to wipe around the terminals, or get a wet cloth and apply a layer of baking soda (sodium bicarbonate) to the cloth.
+Take care not to allow the solution to make contact with skin and clothing.
 Rub the terminals down with your removal system, and ensure that they are ready to receive the wires.

 Remove the Cell Caps